This content is also available in / Ce contenu est également disponible sur: Français

-My conversation with scientist and project manager of the Creative Green Tools Adaptation project, Devon Hardy, on December 10, 2021, at a CPAMO panel about art and climate and walking the back alleys in Montreal on December 16, where Devon talks about the importance of measurement tools for the arts sector in the climate emergency.
+My conversation with scientist and manager of the Creative Green Tools Adaptation project, Devon Hardy on Dec 10, 2021, at a CPAMO panel about art and climate and walking the back alleys in Montreal on December 16, where Devon talks about the importance of measurement tools for the arts sector in the climate emergency.

 I first met Devon when she was working freelance doing environmental assessment for theatre companies in Montreal.
 I was impressed by her commitment to both the arts and the sciences.
 Since then, we have had many conversations with Devon about her work with Creative Green tools adaptation project and the importance of measurement tools for the arts sector in the climate emergency.
 I wanted to share this knowledge with listeners, so I went for a walk with Devon in December 16th 2021 and combined this conversation with her presentation at the CPAMO National Cultural Policy and arts in Response to Climate Change panel on December 10.
 At the very end of the episode, you hear my phone ring.
 It was my daughter telling me about a Covid outbreak of the Omicron variant in her university.
 A sign of the times…